 Christmastime is also a time for family.
 Whether family is visiting our home or we are going to theirs, the visits can be stressful, especially on a marriage.
 The key to keeping a marriage a priority during the Christmas season is balance.
 Something we do in our home when we are expecting company is prepare for our guests together.

 Grocery shopping and setting up a guest room or area together keeps us unified.
 If you are giving gifts, wrapping them together (while watching a Christmas movie and sipping hot cocoa) is another way to stay connected.

-Put together a small basket for your guests of snacks, drinks, puzzle books or any other small trinket with a handwritten note.
+Put together a small basket of snacks, drinks, puzzle books, or any other small trinket with a handwritten note for your guests.
 This simple gesture lets your company know you and your spouse cared for and prepared for their arrival.
-Doing this together helps you and your spouse bond, and it’s always fun to give to others!
+Doing this together helps you and your spouse bond, and it’s always fun to give to others.

 Another thing my husband and I do is go to bed a bit earlier when we have company or are visiting family.
 This allows us a bit of time to talk about our day and plan for the next.
 This extra bit of time also helps us focus on each other.

 As we try to pack as much time as possible with extended family into the visit, we can unintentionally neglect our spouse and marriage.